Darckfast/workers-go/README.md

 `main.ts` is the entry point, declared in the `wrangler.toml`, and its where the wasm binary will be loaded and used

-Below is a (_non functional_) example, for a functional and complete one check `./worker/bin/main.ts`
+Below is a (_non functional_) example, for a functional and complete example check `./worker/bin/main.ts`

 ```ts
 import app from "./bin/app.wasm"; // Compiled wasm binary